 Gather up a variety of leaves and flowers – a great excuse for a nature walk!
 The more colors you can find the better!

-- Arrange with your collection of natural materials on a sheet of paper
+Arrange your collection of flowers and leaves on a sheet of paper.

-Cover your arrangement, leaf, or flower with a piece of wax paper.
-Your hammer will get pigment on it, so this will keep it from making prints on the paper.
+Cover your arrangement, leaf, or flower with a piece of wax paper or a paper towel.
+Your foliage will be releasing vibrant pigments, so this will keep them from getting on the hammer and making hammer prints on the paper.

-Grab your hammer and start pounding!
+Grab your hammer or rubber mallet and start pounding!
 It’s fun to experiment with light and hard hammering and different sizes of hammers if you have them.
-Our foliage was so healthy and water-filled that we found it was helpful to put a towel underneath the paper to keep it from sliding.
+Our foliage was so healthy and water-filled that we found it helpful to put a towel underneath the paper to keep it from sliding.

-Toddler tip: Working with little ones?
-If you’re nervous about using a hammer, try a rubber mallet instead.
-It has a bit more bounce and softness, but will still do the trick when it comes to pounding!
+Working with kids who may have trouble with a heavy hammer?
+Try using a rubber mallet instead.
+It has a bit more bounce and softness but will still do the trick when it comes to pounding!